-3. In 2017, the fishery was limited to one vessel from each of Australia, France, Japan, the Republic of Korea and Spain; however, Australia, Korea and Spain were the only Members that conducted research fishing during this season.

-4. For 2018, a total of six vessels, two from Australia and one each from France, Japan, Korea and Spain, have notified their intention to participate in the exploratory fishery for D. mawsoni in Division 58.4.1.
+- 3. In 2018, the fishery was limited to one vessel from each of Australia, France, Japan, the Republic of Korea and Spain; however, Australia, Korea and Spain were the only Members that conducted research fishing during this season. - 4.
+For 2019, a total of six vessels, two from Australia and one each from France, Japan, Korea and Spain, had notified their intention to participate in the exploratory fishery for D. mawsoni in Division 58.4.1.
+However, the Commission was unable to reach consensus on the research plan for the exploratory fishery in Division 58.4.1 and there was no directed fishing in 2019.